smikitky/utrad-werewolf/packages/docs/docs/playing.md

 - Likewise, Aiwolf protocol says it _is_ possible to attack-vote an invalid agent (a dead agent or other surviving werewolves), in which case the vote is ignored as a faulty ballot.
 This effectively means a werewolf can abstain from attack-voting intentionally if they really want to.
 In this game, this is not possible; all werewolves must attack-vote one of the valid agents (i.e., living agents who are not werewolves).

-Despite these limitations, it is possible to convert our game log to AIWolf log.
+Despite these limitations, it is possible to convert our game log into an Aiwolf log.

 ## Manage Game as a God